asreview/asreview-academy/LAB/AI-aided-screenen-LAB.md

 Everything is set up and ready to screen, well done!

 Since we are in the Exploration Mode of ASReview, you can pretend to be an expert on the topic of PTSD and pretend you have all the knowledge of the original screeners.
-All records in the dataset have been labeled as relevant/irrelevant, which is indicated to the user through a banner above each article.
+All records in the dataset have been labeled as relevant/irrelevant, which is indicated through a banner above each article.
 Click on the heart shaped Relevant button if the record is marked as relevant.
 If not, you can press the Irrelevant button.

 Now, all we need is a Stopping Rule to determine when you are confident that you have identified (almost) all relevant records in your dataset.